 - There are different models to explain how firms may behave

-The kinked demand curve model suggest firms will be profit maxi misers.
+The kinked demand curve model suggests firms will be profit maximisers.

 Kinked Demand Curve Diagram

-At p1 if firms increased their price, consumers would buy from the other firms therefore they would lose a large share of the market and demand will be elastic.
-Therefore, firms will lose revenue from increasing price
+At p1 if firms increased their price, consumers would buy from the other firms, therefore, they would lose a large share of the market and demand will be elastic.
+Therefore, firms will lose revenue by increasing price

 If firms cut price then they would gain a big increase in market share.
 However, it is unlikely that firms will allow this.
 Therefore, other firms follow suit and cut-price as well.
 Therefore demand will only increase by a small amount: Demand is inelastic for a price cut and revenue would fall.

 This model suggests price will be rigid because there is no incentive for firms to change the price